TerryS94/dll-toolkit/README.md

             std::this_thread::sleep_for(std::chrono::milliseconds(50));
             if (app.IsKeyChordPressed(AppKeys::LEFT_SHIFT, AppKeys::DEL))
             {
-                //flag to the Shutdown call that we want to tear down EVERYTHING and not trying to just reload imgui. app.Start_Eject();
+                //flag to the Shutdown call that we want to tear down EVERYTHING-
+				//and not trying to just reload imgui. app.Start_Eject();
                 break;
             }